StonePunch/background-generator/README.md

 # background-generator

-Requires npm intall to be run.
+Requires npm install to be run.